mozilla/webxr-api/WebXR API.md

 	interface XRLayer : EventTarget {
 		readonly attribute boolean hasFocus;

+		Promise<boolean> requestFocus(); // True if focus is already on this layer or is changed to this layer Promise<boolean> requestBlur(); // True if this layer does not have focus or is changed to no longer have focus

 		attribute EventHandler onfocus;
 		attribute EventHandler onblur;
 	};

 The focus and blur events are separate from the session events with the same names.
-The UA selects a single layer at a time to receive focus for input events, usually based on actions taken by the user.
+The UA selects a single layer at a time to receive focus for input events, usually based on a layer selection action taken by the user.

 ### Todo